Super Secret High In Fiber Spicy Pumpkin Chocolate Bread (or muffins)

-Now dump in your addins, the chocolate chunks and/or nuts, and mix gently to combine.
+Now dump in the chocolate chunks and mix gently to combine.

 Your mixture will fill 3, 7x3 pans.
 Bake for 50 minutes.
 Eat!

-Each loaf equals 8 portions.
-So there are 24 portions total from your 3 loaves.
+Each pan makes 8 slices.
+So there are 24 slices total from your 3 pans.

 These freeze well and can be baked in other pans.
 Just adjust your time by 10 minutes longer if you use 2 pans that are larger.
 Adjust a little lower if you make muffins instead.
 Since everyone's oven varies, just bake until the centers test as clean when you poke them with a knife or toothpick.